Utah National Monuments

 • countless photo opportunities

-4. Hovenweep National Monument protects six prehistoric clusters of Native American ruins.
-Established in 1923, the villages date from the Pueblo period of the mid 13th century.
+5. Hovenweep National Monument protects six prehistoric clusters of Native American ruins.
+Established as a monument in 1923, the villages date from the Pueblo period of the mid 13th century.
 They are spread over a 20-mile area along the Utah-Colorado border.

 Multi-tiered towers perch on canyon rims and balance on boulders.
 You’ll marvel at the skill of their builders.

 How did they do it?
 And why?
-It’s a solitary and non-commercialized environment.
+It is a solitary and non-commercialized environment.
 Maybe the most remote and peaceful of all the Utah national monuments.

 Natural Bridges preserves some of the most classic examples of natural stone architecture in the southwest.
 These three natural bridges formed when meandering streams slowly cut through the sandstone canyon walls.